sminez/sminez.github.io/content/2024-11-03_the-subtle-art-of-winging-it.md

 ## Picking a project

 There really is no substitute for tackling a _real_ problem that you want to solve, and I do mean a problem that _you_ want to solve.
-The key part here is to throw yourselve into something that you personally find interesting.
+The key part here is to throw yourself into something that you personally find interesting.
 You're about to actively bite off way more than you can chew so whatever you decide to work on it needs to be something you care about enough to get you through the "oh my god what am I doing?" phase.